 These last 4 years, my life has tremendously improved.
 I feel more confident as a person and student, I have learned so much about work ethic, group settings and so much about the environment.
 I want to study environmental sciences and hope to help improve other people's lives in the future.- Marlowe Story, GeoFORCE graduate

-Each summer GeoFORCE takes about 400 high school students on spectacular geological field trips in Texas and throughout the United States.
+Each summer GeoFORCE takes over 300 high school students on spectacular geological field trips in Texas and throughout the United States.
 Taught by university faculty, research scientists, area educators and mentored by professional geologists from our industry partners, the trips engage and empower the students by exposing them to something completely different from their home and school environment.

 GeoFORCE is designed to provide lasting experiences for middle and high school students that will capture their interest, motivate them to achieve excellence in math and science courses, and build their awareness of opportunities in high-tech careers, especially the geosciences.